Gregor-Gayer/ChargyMobileAppGreg/README.md

 ```

 Afterwards you can install the remaining software using the node packet manager.
 Important: use the mentioned Versions, ohterwise an error may occur.
 Additionally its not very easy to get rid of the newest versions and install the older ones.
-Therefore it is recommendet to stick to the mentioned Version.
+Therefore it is recommended to stick to the mentioned Version.

 ```
 npm install -g cordova@9.0.0
 ```